hudongsheng-debug/FITSQuickLook/README.md

 - Added dedicated Sum, Single Plot, and Edit tools for ROI mode.
 - Various stability improvements and bug fixes.

+## Version 7.0.0  New Features
+Welcome to Version 7!
+New in this release:
+- Added a new curve fitting tool.
+Users can create an empty dataset and manually enter x and y values for analysis.
+- Supported fitting models now include:
+* Linear fitting
+* Gaussian fitting
+* 1st–5th order polynomial fitting
+- Added export options for fitted plots and fitting parameters.

 ## 🧠 Use Cases